Kali-ki/TweetTrends/README.md

 ### 🚫 Limitations

 The project has one big limitations : the data source.
 Indeed, we used the tweets of the Twitter user [TopHashtags](https://twitter.com/TopHashtags).
 And as said previously, there are a few drawbacks and limitations to this method.

+Except this, the project has not been really limited by anything else.

 ### 🚧 Improvements